-REMARK 2.
+Remark 2.
 We assume that each domain server has access to the authenticated credentials (e.g., public key certificates) of other domain servers.
 Moreover, each client possesses a copy of its server's credential in order to verify the authentication token issued by the server in M5.
 This is not necessarily required to be done in advance.
-In practice, the servers can distribute their credentials to their clients during the execution of 2PAKE in M3, or alternatively in M5 by using a MAC algorithm in the same way as M4.
-However, note that in order to prevent password-compromise impersonation attacks, the clients must obtain their respective servers' credentials through other out-of-band mechanisms.
-This is because once a client's password is known to an adversary, it is trivial for the adversary to impersonate the relevant server by distributing a fake credential.
+In practice, the servers can distribute their credentials to their clients during the execution of 2PAKE in M3, or alternatively in M5, by using a MAC algorithm in the same way as M4.
+In that case, secure and authenticated key exchange can be achieved if neither the client nor the server is corrupted.
+However, to prevent a stronger password-compromise impersonation attack, the clients must obtain their respective servers' credentials through out-of-band mechanisms.

-REMARK 3.
+Remark 3.
 Furthermore, we stress that there is no interaction between servers S_A and S_B during a protocol run.
 This seems to be a very attractive property since we can avoid overloading the servers with high communication cost in an open, distributed environment should they need to exchange messages in the protocol.
 The savings in terms of communication bandwidth is significant compared to PKCROSS, for example.
 (See Section 8 for further details of our performance evaluation.)